st3117/final_project/final_project.md

 **Scraping Method and Cleaning**

+To investigate the association between obesity and risk of breast cancer across racial/ethnic groups from 2011 to 2016, we pooled the Demographics (demo), Weight History (whq), Medical Conditions (mcq), Smoking History (smq), Alcohol (alq), and Income (inq) data files for each survey cycle using the urls.
+Then, we merged and tidied our data.
+We recoded “refused” (7 or 77 or 777) “don't know” (9, 99, 999, 9999) responses as missing value.
+After we tidying our data, 8920 number of participants and 14 variables were included in the final dataset.

 ``` r
 # replace "refused"" and "don't know" data as missing
 nhanes = merge(demo, merge(alq, merge(inq, merge(mcq, merge(rhq, merge(smq, whq)))))) %>%